brunoroque06/brunoroque06.github.io/_pages/historical-events.md

 ## 384 BC to 322 BC - Aristotle, Ancient Greece

-"A good person fulfills his/her function well".
+"A good person fulfills his function well".
 "But what is the function of a human being?", "We think, we do, we plan.".
 "Human is a rational being".

 Pathos represents an appeal to the emotions of the audience; it is a communication technique used most often in rhetoric (where it is considered one of the three modes of persuasion, alongside ethos and logos), and in literature, film and other narrative art.